Jodie-Wang55555/CheerCloud_MentalHealthAI/README.md

 ## 🏆 Project Highlights

 **Personalized Mental Health Support, Anytime, Anywhere!**
-With **CheerCloud**, we’ve harnessed the power of AI to create an empathetic chatbot that understands and adapts to user needs through advanced prompt engineering.
-Built using cutting-edge technologies like React 19 and Clerk authentication, our platform ensures a seamless, secure, and intuitive experience.
+With **CheerCloud**, I've harnessed the power of AI to create an empathetic chatbot that understands and adapts to user needs through advanced prompt engineering.
+Built using cutting-edge technologies like React 19 and Clerk authentication, this platform ensures a seamless, secure, and intuitive experience.

 ---